It’s only the most important homeschool document you’ll ever create! No pressure.

 Families who have a lot of college credit often worry about how to record credit earned through dual enrollment, CLEP, or ACE.
 Our families also want to be sure they are assigning the proper letter grades, calculating their GPA accurately, and not missing any key essentials.

-If you’re really starting from scratch, my advice is to read the full chapter, do a template on your computer, and just dive in.
-You can make revisions later, but getting something down on paper (so you don’t have to trust your memory) is a really good first step.
+If you’re really starting from scratch, my advice is to read the full chapter, do a template on your computer (tutorial below if you don’t have one), and just dive in.
+The other tools on this page will help you calculate GPA and fine tune your work, but getting something down on paper is really the first step.

 - Length?
 1 page